christopheradams/christopheradams.io/_posts/2024-03-23-hell-diffuse.md

 ![Hell Diffuse](https://static.christopheradams.io/file/cxadams-website/small/nextcloud/Photos/Pictures/2024/hell-diffuse/images/iZWX7AaUKeV8cyErD5SsDEcFHF8i5q3L3Ow38Q4oBp3ZfagSA_out-2.jpg)

-What does an artificial intelligence imagine in a shrine?
-In the afterlife or purgatory?
-It conjures boddhisattvas and demons using laptops.
-It hallucinates nuclear weapons and space vehicles, UFOs and CRTs, robots and monsters.
-It envisions deities with virtual reality headsets and immolated figures in smoke and fire.
+Prompt an artificial intelligence about temples and shrines, purgatory and the underworld, armageddon and the afterlife.
+It conjures bodhisattvas and demons using laptops.
+It hallucinates nuclear weapons and astronauts, UFOs and CRTs, robots and monsters.
+It envisions buddhas with virtual reality headsets and immolated figures in smoke and fire.
+There's God *and* Godzilla.
+Hooded hackers recite their prayers in lines of computer code.
 A laughing buddha sits in an empty lot with a dilapidated globe.
+The AI projects a phantasm of the past into an apocalyptic future.

 ![Hell Diffuse](https://static.christopheradams.io/file/cxadams-website/small/nextcloud/Photos/Pictures/2024/hell-diffuse/images/bCGEbHkROZ7FB5vYtScKodyfMv6WJKi6VvbeKcwHeR7cmjfJB_out-3.jpg)

-This AI was fine-tuned on Yao Jui-Chung's instant film and flash photography of Buddhist and Taoist religious art, including depictions of heaven and hell.
-These images have one pole floating in the fantasy world and another grounded in photo-realism.
+This AI was fine-tuned on [Yao Jui-Chung]'s instant film and flash photography of Buddhist and Taoist religious art, including depictions of heaven and hell.
+The resulting images have one pole floating in the fantasy world and another grounded in photorealism.
 As temples are already sites of artifice, the image generation model can be absolved of its errors.

 ![Treasure Hill Light Festival](https://static.christopheradams.io/file/cxadams-website/medium/nextcloud/Photos/Pictures/2024/hell-diffuse/treasure-hill/430240735_2812746662199829_2257322722256778578_n.jpg)